 “information, when kept private, is inefficient” Antoine Duboscq (CEO)

 The Eloquens community is what drives this progression.
-Users are encouraged to offer feedback, and Authors often respond by way of improved and new versions of how-to tools.
+Users are encouraged to offer feedback, and Authors often respond by way of improved and new versions of Best Practices.
 Thus, more information is released to the world.
 Mr Duboscq states that “information, when kept private, is inefficient”.
 Eloquens intends on furthering this nature of reciprocity to the extent that the feedback cycle develops into perpetual motion.
 Reciprocity is intrinsic to the site’s mission (incarnated by our mascot “Eloqoon“).

 That mission: to make know-how a common good.